top of page

 Summary:

 J.J.
 Watt, a first-round draft pick from the University of Wisconsin in 2011, became one of the most dominant and iconic defensive players in NFL history during his illustrious 12-year career with the Houston Texans and Arizona Cardinals.
 His exceptional strength, speed, and relentless motor, combined with his remarkable versatility and football IQ, made him a once-in-a-generation talent and a beloved figure both on and off the field.
+Watt's consistency, durability, and technical prowess made him an essential component of the Texans' and Cardinals' defensive units throughout his career.

-Defensive End Julius Peppers of the Carolina Panthers | Photo by Kent Smith
+Defensive End Julius Peppers of the Carolina Panthers | Photo by Associated Press

 3. Julius Peppers